Once you have learned how to cook steak from frozen, you might be amazed at just how easy it is to create a “fancy” dinner on a weeknight.

-To sear properly, the steaks need to be individually frozen.
+To sear properly, the steaks need to have been individually frozen.
 My recommendation is to place the steaks on a baking sheet and freeze overnight.
 Make sure that there is enough room between each steak that they don’t stick together.
 It is important that they are flat when they are frozen or they won’t brown evenly during when they are seared.
 There is nothing sadder than an uneven sear on your steak.

 How To Cook Steak From Frozen

 The cooking process for frozen steaks is simple:

 IMPORTANT: There have been some comments about the hot oil/cold steaks causing a kitchen fire.
 Beware that this is a possibility.
 The best way to make sure it doesn’t happen is to remove the pan from the heat before adding the steaks.
 However, it is always possible to cause a fire when you have hot oil and high heat and you should do this carefully with an understanding of the risks you are taking for yourself.

 In a large skillet, heat the oil just to the smoking point.
 This is a very important step.
 If the oil is not hot enough, it will take too long for the crust to form and you risk overcooking the steaks.
 Remove the pan from the heat.
 Add the steaks.
 Wait a moment and then return the pan to the heat.
 Sear each side of the steaks for 90 seconds creating an even, crispy crust.